BorislavAngeloff/SQL-Exercises/README.md

 ### Exercises

-### Exercise 1: Join Statements
+### Exercise 1: SELECT Statements
+Description: Practice writing basic SELECT statements to retrieve data from a single table.

+### Exercise 2: More SELECT Statements
-Description: Practice using join statements to combine data from multiple tables based on common columns.
+Description: Practice writing more complex SELECT statements to retrieve data from another table.

-### Exercise 2: Select Within Select
+### Exercise 3: Select Within Select
 Description: Demonstrate the ability to use subqueries within select statements to retrieve data based on specific conditions.

-### Exercise 3: Sum and Count Operations
+### Exercise 4: Sum and Count Operations
 Description: Showcase proficiency in using aggregate functions like SUM and COUNT to perform calculations and count occurrences.

-### Exercise 4: Basic SELECT Statements
+### Exercise 4: Join Statements
+Description: Practice using join statements to combine data from multiple tables based on common columns.

+### Exercise 5: More JOIN Statements
-Description: Practice writing basic SELECT statements to retrieve data from a single table.
+Description: Practice using more complex join statements to combine data from multiple tables based on common columns.

+### Exercise 6: Using NULL Statements
+Description: Practice using null statements to filter data, when it is empty/null.

+### Exercise 5:Self JOIN Statements
+Description: Practice using self join statements to combine data.